katoragashua/katoragashua/README.md

 ### Hi there 👋
 # My name is Kator Jason Agashua.
-I am a Frontend Developer and Web Designer.
+I am a Frontend Developer.
+## My current Stack is: HTML, CSS, Tailwind, JavaScript, React, React Router.
+## I have also worked with TypeScript and Redux.
+🔭 I’m currently working on ...
+- 🌱 I’m currently learning Node JS and Python for Backend development
+- 👯 I’m looking to collaborate on Open Source projects.
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about anything.
+- 📫 How to reach me: Phone - +234-8093792855, Email - katoragashua@outlook.com
+- ⚡ Fun fact: I love Football and Travel
 <!--
 **katoragashua/katoragashua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.